-Popayan, located in southwest of the country, is called White City due to the largest concentration of churches.
+Popayan, located in the southwest of the country, is called White City due to the largest concentration of churches.
 Church steeples form the city's skyline, and there is a church almost around every corner.
-Hundreds and thousands of people watch and participate in Easter processions here and highly acclaimed Festival of Sacred Music.
-Lots of choirs and orchestras arrive from different countries to participate in this event and perform in Guillermo Valencia theater.
-Popayan is one of the most architecturally significant cities in Colombia, despite the consequences of 1983 earthquake.
+Thousands of people participate in Easter processions and highly acclaimed Festival of Sacred Music.
+Lots of choirs and orchestras arrive from different countries to take part in this event and perform in Guillermo Valencia theater.
+Popayan is one of the most architecturally significant cities in Colombia, despite the consequences of the 1983 earthquake.

-In Mompox women walk along the streets dressed in their best clothes and most expensive jewellery showing their mourning for Jesus Christ.
+In Mompox, women participate in Easter processions in their best clothes and the most expensive jewelry, showing their mourning for Jesus Christ.
 In the Silvia region, indigenous Colombians dress in their traditional clothes and cook Easter food.

 During the Holy Week, vendors offer homemade sweets from coconut, mango, rice, papaya, and other ingredients.
 Holy Week in Colombia is so busy that accommodation rates at that time go up, so do your booking in advance.